top of page

 Dr. Anthony Pinn's publications range from early explorations of the problem of moral evil, to ongoing interests in African American humanist positions, efforts to pay attention to the biophysical and discursive weight of bodies, and ongoing attention to theory and method in the study of African American religion, specifically, and theology and religious studies more generally.
 Here you'll find snippets from Pinn's texts and links to purchase the books.

-Deathlife: Hip Hop and Thanatological Narrations of Blackness, Duke University Press, forthcoming.
+Deathlife: Hip Hop and Thanatological Narrations of Blackness, Duke University Press (2024).

 Interplay of Things: Religion, Art, and Presence Together, Duke University Press (2021).